thymeleaf/thymeleaf-docs/docs/articles/From-Html-To-Html-Via-Html.md

-it could make web documents more extensible and interoperable (like, for example, producing more predictable DOMs across browsers), the W3C decided to reformulate HTML as an XML dialect (or *application*) instead of and SGML one, and so XHTML was born.
+it could make web documents more extensible and interoperable (like, for example, producing more predictable DOMs across browsers), the W3C decided to reformulate HTML as an XML dialect (or *application*) instead of an SGML one, and so XHTML was born.

-XHTML required web authors to write their documents as well-formed XML, which introduced some formatting rules that didn't exist in HTML before: tags should always be closed, attributes should always be escaped and surrounded by commas, etc.
+XHTML required web authors to write their documents as well-formed XML, which introduced some formatting rules that didn't exist in HTML before: tags should always be closed, attributes should always be escaped and surrounded by quotes, etc.

 The introduction of XHTML and the transformation of web documents into well formed XML was generally perceived as a step forward, because it